3_Drawing Shapes

 we need to bind both a vertex buffer object and a vertex array object.
 We bind the the vertex buffer with glBindBuffer

-to handle.
+parameter.
 In either case, binding both VBO and VAO is necessary for the current VAO to link data from the vertex buffer to the program variable.
 OpenGL manages the VAOs and associations once they are created, so we do not need to do anything more with the variable reference.

 Hexagons, Triangles, and Squares